Ser PFKNR en 2025

 • "Preciosa" Performance

-Bad Bunny and Marc Anthony singing “Preciosa” symbolize generational continuity, with the song serving as a cultural anchor of pride, nostalgia, and resistance.
+Bad Bunny and Marc Anthony singing “Preciosa” symbolize generational continuity, a connection between old and new generation Boricuas.

 • Tonita’s Caribbean Social Club